wysaid/ege-opencv/README.md

 ## Abstract ##

-A simple demo that shows how to use OpenCV within EGE.
+A simple demo that shows how to use OpenCV&FaceTracking with EGE.

 ## Screenshots ##